-We are closely monitoring the situation, and working towards a temporary solution to UMAs and skills builders being activities for the unit meeting space.
+We are closely monitoring the situation, and working towards a temporary solution to unit meeting activities and skills builders being activities for the unit meeting space.
 As the situation evolves, we will look at different solutions for the section Gold award completion.

-Will programme materials be published online ot how can I do guiding virtually?
+Will programme materials be published online or how can I do guiding virtually?

 We've now launched Adventures at home.
-Every week we'll be releasing programme activities that can be done at home, so check out the Adventures at home hub for the latest activities and support with doing guiding online.
+Every week we'll be releasing programme activities that can be done at home, so check out Adventures at home for the latest activities and support with doing guiding virtually online.